-- There are three starter files available from the handouts page: HexBoard.java, HexMove.java, and Player.java.
 Familiarize yourself with these classes.
-They are described briefly in the book, and the javadoc documentation is also available on the class handouts page. - A significant part of your task is to design and implement the GameTree class.
+They are described briefly in the book, and the javadoc documentation is also available on the class handouts page.

+- A significant part of your task is to design and implement the GameTree class.
 This is a tree structure with potentially many children instead of just two.
 Think about the methods you will need in this class and how you can represent the structure.
 Bring a handwritten design of GameTree to lab. - You can play a game of Hex-a-Pawn by running java HexBoard after compiling the starter files. - To use your three Player classes as described in the book, implement the Hex-a-Pawn game as the main method of a class HexaPawn.java.
 This program should take four command-line arguments.
 The first two specify the number of rows and columns the board should have.
 The third and fourth should be "human", "comp", or "random" to indicate what type of player should be used for the white and black pieces, respectively.
-You can convert a String to an integer with the Integer.parseInt(str) method.

-• Gardner's original paper describing this game is under labs/hexapawn in the CS136 course directory area on cortland.
+You can convert a String to an integer with the Integer.parseInt(str) method. - Gardner's original paper describing this game can be found as GardnerHexapawn.pdf in the starter directory.
 Take a look, if you're interested.
 Notice the ad for a "comparator" on the third page.